DanXi-Dev/DanXi/docs/build-workflow.md

 The current OHOS Flutter `oh-3.35.7-release` checkout on this machine resolves to Dart `3.8.1`, so the OHOS lane reuses committed generated files instead of rerunning the full `build_runner` generator stack.

 See `docs/harmony.md` for the full OHOS setup, signing layout, and reproducibility checklist.
+See `docs/ohos-pr-notes.md` for a reviewer-oriented explanation of the large OHOS diff and how the adaptation layer works.

 ## Repository policy